Vanderbilt Master of Finance Class of 2013

 Besides, says Steven, a “huge” fan of Chicago sports teams and such an avid water sportsman that he boasts of once being able to water ski on a canoe paddle, “I enjoyed my undergraduate experience in Nashville so much that I really didn’t want to leave.
 And I know that Vanderbilt’s great reputation will be helpful for the rest of my career.
 Sometimes just the Vanderbilt name can get you the interviews you couldn’t get otherwise.”

 Eventually, says Steven, he hopes to become a portfolio manager or a principal at a hedge fund.
-After landing a position in Jacksonville (close to the water) as a markets analyst with Deutsche Bank, he appears well on his way.
+After landing a position in Charlotte, NC, monitoring interest rate risk with Wells Fargo Securities, he appears well on his way.